erikrowens/Le-Wagon-Case-Study/README.md

 # Notes
 ## Data

-TARGETS (default) ARE NOT BALANCED (SMOTE? stratify the train/test split)

-DISTRIBUTIONS OF MANY COLS ARE NOT NORMAL

-The data is essentially JUNK...haha.
+* The data is essentially JUNK...haha.
+* Targets are not balanced
-There are a lot of columns, 43 in total and many of them have a lot of NA values (see Preprocessing for details).
-I dropped the columns that have more than 50% of their values as NA.
+* There are a lot of columns, 43 in total and many of them have a lot of NA values (see Preprocessing for details).
+I dropped the columns that have more than 30% of their values as NA.

-A number of columns are heavily correlated.
+* A number of columns are heavily correlated.
 Anything with a correlation > .8 was dropped.

-Further, many numerical columns are highly distributed and have a large number of outliers.
+* urther, many numerical columns are highly distributed and have a large number of outliers.